This post may contain affiliate links. Please read our disclosure policy.

 • As always, sub ingredients at your own discretion.
 I use heavy cream because it’s less prone to curdling and offers a thicker and richer sauce.
 Something with a lower fat content may not give you the best results.

-• You can definitely sub the chicken breasts for chicken thighs if you prefer that cut of meat (adjust cooking time as needed).
+• You can definitely sub the chicken breasts for chicken thighs if you prefer (adjust cooking time as needed).

 • Try to use fairly large chicken breasts since they’re cut in half to make thinner pieces.
 If your chicken breasts are on the smaller side, feel free to keep them intact, but you may need to cook them for a bit longer.